Pancharatnam-Zak phase: Introduction

+We must mention that the Zak phase difference between two different configurations/states of a system is independent of gauge and choice of unit cell.
+Such a difference of the Zak phase was experimentally observed by Atala \emph{et al.} \cite{atala2013}, and manifests in the change of electric polarizations \cite{vanderbilt2018,king1993theory}.
+Our main point in this paper is that the geometric phase itself is a well defined and measurable quantity, and it is correctly captured in the Pancharatnam-Zak phase for a 1D periodic lattice.

+Motivated by the classic work of Berry~\cite{berry1984}, Zak, in his derivation, assumed that the adiabatic motion of an electron in a band was cyclic so that the recurrence of the initial state of the system (modulo an overall phase factor) happens over time evolution.
+However, we find that the underlying system displays cyclicity under time evolution in a generalized sense wherein the observables rather than the initial state or the density matrix return in the course of evolution.

-In this light, one naturally wonders about the correct notion of the geometric phase in a 1D periodic lattice.
-By careful consideration of the concept of the geometric phase in its generality, here we find the geometric phase gained by (a) a single electron, and (b) by electrons of a filled band of a lattice when influenced by a weak electric field.
-The geometric phase in the single electron case, referred to as the \emph{Pancharatnam-Zak phase}, possesses the essential invariances under gauge transformation and spatial translation.
-The underlying geometrical and topological properties of the system are uncovered in the course of its derivation.
-In particular, it is shown that this system displays cyclicity under time evolution in a generalized sense, rather than the existing notion of cyclicity based on returning of the density matrix in the course of evolution.
-The Pancharatnam-Zak phase is found to be quantized for systems with inversion symmetry, in the sense that it either equal to $0$ or $\pi$.
-The geometrical phase for the filled band case is properly formulated, and surprisingly, it is found to receive a contribution owing to the Fermi-Dirac statistics of the electrons.
-An explicit calculation of the Pancharatnam-Zak phase is also presented for the Su-Schrieffer-Heeger (SSH) model and the Kitaev model of 1D $p$-wave superconductors.
-The theoretical value for the difference of (single-particle) Pancharatnam-Zak phase in the SSH model across the topological phase transition is observed to agree with the experimental measurement~\cite{atala2013} by Atala \emph{et al.} in an optical lattice setup.
+Following the notion of generalized cyclicity, we here carefully consider the concept of the geometric phase in its generality and find the geometric phase gained by (a) a single electron and (b) by electrons of a filled band of the lattice when influenced by a weak electromagnetic field.
+The geometric phase in the single electron case - Pancharatnam-Zak phase, possesses the essential invariances under gauge transformation and unit cell reparametrization.
+The underlying geometrical and topological properties of the system are uncovered in the process.
+The Pancharatnam-Zak phase is found to act as a topological index for systems with inversion symmetry; it is either equal to $0$ or $\pi$ in the topologically trivial or non-trivial state, respectively.
+The geometrical phase for the filled band case is properly formulated, and its physical implications are discussed.
+In a later study, a generalization of the Pancharatnam-Zak phase is shown to be quite useful in capturing the topological phases of an undriven and periodically driven non-Hermitian Su-Schrieffer-Heeger (SSH) model~\cite{vmv2020}.